 Dfine is noise reduction software included in the Nik Collection.
 This set of 8 plug-ins will cost you $149.
 You can only purchase Dfine as part of the collection.
 A free trial is also available.
 I have used an older version of the Nik Collection for years.
 I was interested in whether noise reduction had improved in the current version.

 Dfine handled the blurred background well, but not the detail in the subject.
 Like the Photoshop other plug-ins, Dfine struggled with the night image.
 But the results were only slightly better than using Lightroom Classic without a plug-in.
 It doesn’t seem worth the effort to edit my image with this plug-in.

-When you open an image in Dfine, it automatically corrects for contrast (luminance) and colour noise.
+When you open an image in Dfine, it automatically corrects for contrast (luminance) and color noise.
 You have the option of removing more noise, balancing noise removal with retention of detail.
-You also have the option to adjust noise in colours selectively.
+You also have the option to adjust noise in colors selectively.
 One feature across the Nik Collection is the use of Control Points.
 These are like the selective edits.
-Place a Control Point over a targeted area, and you can control the contrast and colour noise reduction for that area.
+Place a Control Point over a targeted area, and you can control the contrast and color noise reduction for that area.

 Dfine cleaned up a lot of the noise in the wildlife picture, but there was still some chroma noise.
 I liked the result in the blurred background better than Lightroom Classic, but the bird lost a lot of detail and looked waxy.
 Dfine struggled with the night scene.
 It removed all but the brightest stars and blurred the points of light.